danlevimb/automated-data-resilience-framework/docs/procedures/usp_GetLatestBackupFiles.md

 `cfg.usp_GetLatestBackupFiles` is responsible for constructing a deterministic restore chain required to perform point-in-time recovery (PITR).

-It analyzes backup metadata and identifies the correct sequence of FULL, DIFF, and LOG backups needed to restore a database to a specific point in time or transaction mark.
+It analyzes backup metadata and identifies the correct sequence of `FULL`, `DIFF`, and `LOG` backups needed to restore a database to a specific point in time or transaction mark.

 This procedure **does not** execute restores — it defines *what must be restored and in which order*, serving as the foundation for reliable recovery execution.

 ## Responsibilities

 - Identify the correct FULL backup baseline
-- Select the latest applicable DIFF backup (if available)
+- Select the latest applicable `DIFF` backup (if available)
 - Resolve the required sequence of LOG backups
 - Ensure LSN continuity across the restore chain
-- Support STOPAT and STOPBEFOREMARK recovery scenarios
+- Support `STOPAT` and `STOPBEFOREMARK` recovery scenarios
 - Provide deterministic restore planning output

 ## Parameters